-- Costal fringe – Bandlike pattern of venous telangiectases along the anterolateral costal margins.
+- Costal fringe – a bandlike pattern of venous telangiectases along the anterolateral costal margins

-Patients with extensive spider angioma lesions for underlying liver disease or for pregnancy, as applicable.
+Patients with extensive spider angioma lesions should be investigated for underlying liver disease or pregnancy, as applicable.

 In doubtful diagnosis, consider skin biopsy to exclude basal cell carcinoma or other conditions.